The lockdown is over (sort of). The market is on the move again.

 2) You can access a substantial chunk of the market you’d otherwise miss

-Looking forward to that 300,000 new homes a year by the mid-2020s target is a decent enough incentive to build a land and new homes team now ready for their arrival.
+Looking forward to that 300,000 new homes a year by the mid-2020s target is a decent enough incentive to start looking into ways to cash in.

-Can you afford to be ignoring 10% of the market?
+Can you afford to ignore 10% of the market?

 3) You can earn higher fees per sale